Shivam1303/typify/README.md

 ## Features

-- Converts JavaScript files to TypeScript
+- Converts JavaScript files to TypeScript by just running the command.
 - Automatically infers basic types for function parameters
 - Converts `var` declarations to `let` or `const`
 - Transforms CommonJS `require()` to ES6 `import` statements